Policies

 Confidentiality:

+All information disclosed within your therapy session, including case notes and records, is treated as confidential.
+No information will be revealed to anyone not present in therapy without the permission of the client or a legally authorized representative unless an applicable legal or ethical exception exists.
 When seeing couples and families, it is an important part of Emory’s work to promote honesty and openness.
 Therefore, she does not keep secrets between family members.
 If someone tells her something important that is not known by other family members, she will work with that individual to assist them in sharing their secret.

 Confidentiality with Adolescents

 Sometimes, a teen wants to talk to a trustworthy and helpful person outside of usual family and friendship circles.
-I offer under-age adolescents conversations that are private, but not secret.
-I always have the duty to report when my client or someone else is in danger.
-Otherwise, when I have a concern, I work with the adolescent to help him share these concerns with his parents in a timely fashion.
+Emory offers under-age adolescents conversations that are private, but not secret.
+Emory always has the duty to report when her client or someone else is in danger.
+Otherwise, when she has a concern, she works with the adolescent to help him or her share these concerns with their parents in a timely fashion.
+Along the way, Emory keeps parents posted on her progress with their child and she is available to talk whenever they have questions or concerns.

 Duty to Warn/Report: